robotsson/123burger/webapi/readme.md

 ### Install Entity Framework packages and tools

+Enter the `webapi/` directory, it at the top level of the project root directory

-In the project folder I have used the dotnet command line tools for package installation:<p>
+Then use the dotnet command line tools for package installation:<p>
 ```
 dotnet add package Microsoft.EntityFrameworkCore.Design
 dotnet add package Microsoft.EntityFrameworkCore